moren126/Cannibara_pygame/README.md

 Key controls:

-WSAD / arrows - movement
-'p' - pause
-'esc' - immediate closure of the application
+WSAD / arrows - movement, 'p' - pause, 'esc' - immediate closure of the application

 Project made using Python 3.4 and PyGame 1.9.2a0 for Python 3.4  in order to learn about these technologies.